corda/corda-docs-portal/content/en/docs/corda-os/4.4/writing-a-cordapp.md

 * One module containing only the CorDapp’s contracts and/or states, as well as any required dependencies
 * A second module containing the remaining classes that depend on these contracts and/or states

-This is because each time a contract is used in a transaction, the entire JAR containing the contract’s definition is attached to the transaction.
-This is to ensure that the exact same contract and state definitions are used when verifying this transaction at a later date.
-Because of this, you will want to keep this module, and therefore the resulting JAR file, as small as possible to reduce the size of your transactions and keep your node performant.

 However, this two-module structure is not prescriptive:

 * A library CorDapp containing only contracts and states would only need a single module
 * In a CorDapp with multiple sets of contracts and states that **do not** depend on each other, each independent set of